StevenIndrawan10/Machine-Learning-Final-Project/README.md

 - Used for inference and evaluation
 - Can be loaded for real-time or offline object detection

-Note: This two outputs need to be moved inside Main/ directory of the project to be used
+Note: This pretrained output need to be moved inside Main/ directory of the project to be used

 ## Authors
 1. A. M. Wijaya